atharvadevne123/Automated-json-pipeline-snowflake-streams-tasks/README.md

-# 🚀 Snowflake JSON Data Pipeline Project
+# 🚀 Automated Ingestion and Stream-Based ETL for Amazon Review Data Using Snowflake

 ## 📘 Project Description